The counter DApp

 sub-project.
 In it, you see four directories:

-The counter contract defines only one circuit, increment
+The counter contract defines only one circuit, increment, so there is

 these files are the binary and JSON representations of the ZKIR of the increment